rukanuel/symdoc/readme.md

 ## Installation
 Since Symdoc is still in development and there isn’t a stable version yet, you’ll need to tell Composer to allow unstable packages.

-1. **Require the package:**
+**1. Require the package:**

 ```bash
 composer require symdoc/symdoc --dev --prefer-source --no-cache
 ```

+**2. Allow unstable versions:**

-2. **Allow unstable versions:** Add the following to your composer.json or include --dev in the require command:
+Add the following to your composer.json or include --dev in the require command:
 ```json
 {
     "minimum-stability": "dev",